yasenstar/ArchiMate_SABSA/Modeling-SABSA-in-ArchiMate.md

 ## 04.2 An Overview of the Task

 ## 04.3 Risk & Security Modeling in the ArchiMate Specification
+ (see:06.2 Business Risk05.6 Controls: Objectives, Requirements, and Measures05.10 Control Mechanisms)
 ### Figure 6: The Risk-Modeling Example in the ArchiMate 3.2 Specification

 ### Figure 7: Risk Modeling Relationships